Sam & Max: Max

 Max is an anthropomorphic "hyperkinetic, three-foot rabbity thing" with white fur, but prefers being called a lagomorph.
 Max retains few characteristics consistent with a rabbit, with permanently rigid ears set in an excited posture and a huge jaw normally stuck in a crazed grin.
 Unhinged, uninhibited and near psychotic, Max enjoys violence and tends to prefer the aggressive way of solving problems, seeing the world as little more than a vessel for his "pinball-like stream of consciousness".
 This creates a seeming disregard for self-preservation; Max will revel in dangerous situations with little impression that he understands the risks he faces.
 As a result, Max is usually enthusiastic to engage in any activity, including being used by Sam as a cable cutter or an impromptu bludgeon.
 Despite this, Max possesses a sharp mind and an observational nature, and enjoys interpreting new experiences in as unpredictable a manner as possible.
 However, Max has a distaste for long stories and occasionally loses focus during lengthy scenes of plot exposition; by his own admission, Max possesses a particularly short attention span.
-Despite his seemingly heartless personality, he believes strongly in protecting Sam, but Max can still act violently towards his friend, stating that when he dies he will take Sam with him.
+On top of this short attention span, it has been shown numerous times that Max has an extremely poor memory to go along with it.
+Despite his seemingly heartless personality, he does have moments where he demonstrates care and compassion for others, and he believes strongly in upholding the law in his own twisted way. he's also very protective of Sam, but Max can still act violently towards his friend, stating that when he dies, he will take Sam with him.
 Moreover, Max is extremely possessive of Sam and their status as partners and best friends.
 Max traditionally carries a Luger pistol, but as he wears no clothes, other characters often make comments as to where Max keeps it on his person.
 Purcell considers Max to be representative of pure id, the uncoordinated instinctual trends of the human psyche.

 Max's voice is provided by Nick Jameson in Sam & Max Hit the Road and by Robert Tinkler in the animated series.
 Andrew Chaikin originally voiced Max in the first episode of Telltale's games before being replaced by William Kasten, while Dave Boat voices the character from Poker Night 2 onward.